 In some cases it is possible that the level of a specific color increase so that the TV picture look more striking in the store, it will be very easy to see if a color is saturated since that color bars disappear when properly adjust the color (with the blue bars) or even if we reduce even more the color level.

 Once you have set the correct color level, where all the blue bars are visible, we decrease the value of “gain” in the options “White Balance” TV; values “Saturation” or “value” if the TV has a color management system (C.M.S.).

 Although our video patterns are very easy to use and explain in detail how to adjust the colors correctly, this step can be a bit tricky, if you set correctly color with blue bars but there is a cut in other colors and do not want to take chances with the following procedure it is best to leave it and continue with the other Test Patterns.

-Optional: If the TV does not have advanced video options such as White Balance or C.M.S.
-Adjust Brightness, Contrast and Color as listed in this guide, then reduce the Contrast level until all the bars of all colors are visible on the video pattern “Color Scale” or at least most.
-Not recommended too decrease the contrast, only enough, remember that contrast is what gives the image brightness.
+Optional: if the TV does not have advanced video options such as white balance or C.M.S. adjust brightness, contrast and color as listed in this guide, then reduce the contrast level until all the bars of all colors are visible on the video pattern “color scale” or at least most.
+Not recommended to decrease the contrast, only enough, remember that contrast is what gives the image brightness.

 But looking at the pattern of video Contrast this has a green hue as it has decreased the gain of red color.